 Publishing the address locator

 After you create the address locator, publish it as a geocode service by following the steps in How to publish a service.
-Valid formats are locator files (.loc) in a file folder or locators in a geodatabase.
+Valid formats are locator files (.loc) in a file folder.

 Geocode service operations